lmanul/recipe-realm/README.md

 * Persist user data to a database
 * Rename custom lists
 * Delete custom lists
+* Remove a recipe from a list from the recipe's details page
 * Better keyboard navigation (regardless of accessibility)
 * Drag and drop items between lists
 * Drag and drop items within a list (change order)